HEICO (HEI)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, HEICO grew its sales at an incredible 17.7% compounded annual growth rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, HEICO’s 22.2% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 8.8% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is above average for the sector and indicates the market sees some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 10.2% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is noteworthy and suggests the market is forecasting success for its products and services.

 6. Operating Margin

-Looking at the trend in its profitability, HEICO’s operating margin rose by 1.8 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, HEICO’s operating margin rose by 1.5 percentage points over the last five years, as its sales growth gave it operating leverage.

 7. Earnings Per Share